Registration Q & A

 A: Military-connected Students have a parent, step-parent, or guardian who:

-• Is active duty, whether living on or off base
+• Active duty, living on or off base

-• Resides on federal property (e.g., Antelope Ridge)
+• Living on federal property (e.g., Antelope Ridge)

-• Is employed in a base-connected position, including but not limited to:
+• Working in a job conencting to the base, including but not limited to:

 • Contractors